Varol Cagdas Tok

 Mitigation Architecture

-Anycast-based scrubbing distributes the traffic across a geographically distributed scrubbing network.
+Anycast-based scrubbing distributes traffic across a geographically distributed scrubbing network.
 The attack traffic is absorbed across many points of presence, each handling a fraction of the total.
 Filtered traffic is tunneled back to the target's origin.
 This architecture is the basis of commercial DDoS mitigation services and requires infrastructure investment that only large providers can sustain.

 Remotely Triggered Black Hole (RTBH) routing is a more drastic option: the target's address is announced with a blackhole community, causing upstream providers to drop all traffic to that address.
 This stops the attack and stops all legitimate traffic simultaneously.
 It is operationally useful when the alternative is complete service unavailability due to attack traffic saturating the uplink, but it achieves availability by abandoning the target address entirely.